Bowler hat: Outside the British Isles

 In Norway, Hans Majestet Kongens Garde (the royal guards) wear plumed bowler hats as part of their uniform.
 It was copied from the hats of the Italian Bersaglieri troops; a regiment that so impressed the Swedish princess Louise that she insisted the Norwegian guards be similarly hatted in 1860.

 In the Philippines, bowler hats were known by its Spanish name sombrero hongo (literally "mushroom hat").
 Along with the native buntal hats, they were a common part of the traditional men's ensemble of the barong tagalog during the second half of the 19th century.

 The bowler hat was worn by the national hero of the Philippines, José Rizal, during his execution on 30 December 1896, and it is still seen as symbolic of the history of the Philippine Revolution.

+South America

+The bowler hat was introduced as part of Pollera womenswear among the Quechua and Aymara peoples of South America in the early 20th century.